perses/perses/ui/README.md

 - Install dependencies: `npm install`
 - Run tests: `npm run test`

+### Check React code health

+- Run `npm run lint` for the regular Oxlint checks, including the React Doctor rules configured in `.oxlintrc.json`.
+- Run `npm run doctor` for the full React Doctor project scan.
+Pull requests and pushes to `main` also run the scan in GitHub Actions.

 ### Run end-to-end tests

 - Follow the instructions to start the Perses app.